tc39/notes/meetings/2019-01/jan-29.md

 MLS: Safari tech preview is shipping it as well.

-LBR: This is a thread that has been going for a very long time, and I don't want to keep advocating for this renaming if we can't solve it during this meeting as the problem is time sensitive considering globalThis is already shipping in browsers.
+LEO: This is a thread that has been going for a very long time, and I don't want to keep advocating for this renaming if we can't solve it during this meeting as the problem is time sensitive considering globalThis is already shipping in browsers.
 I am only proposing that we switch to Global.
 If we don't recommend anything else, the ship has sailed with globalThis.

 MLS: I don't think people want this to be the resolution, but procedurally this is the default state.